 Stone-paved, scenic slope steeped in history

 Located in Higashi-Yamate, Oranda-zaka or "Dutch Slope" is a small and hilly road with a long and winding history.
-A preferred settlement area for (mainly Dutch) foreigners from the mid-19th century, the area's Western-style buildings reveal past expat life at its finest.
+A preferred settlement area for foreigners from the mid- to the late-19th century, the area's Western-style buildings reveal past expat life at its finest.

 - Eight Flag Tea Shop, inspired by British culture and popular for fluffy waffles

-- A beautifully maintained Confucian shrine known as Kyoshi-byo
+- A beautifully maintained Confucian shrine known as Koshi-byo

 - Prime tourism spot Glover Garden is just a 10-minute walk away